The Pacific Salmon Commission’s Northern and Southern Fund Committees, composed of representatives from the United States and Canada,

 - Additional Fraser sockeye salmon juvenile monitoring.

-- Examination of mechanisms affecting early marine survival of Fraser River sockeye salmon.
+- Examination of mechanisms affecting early survival of Fraser River sockeye salmon.

-- Improvements to methods used to estimate Lower Fraser escapements.
+- Improvements to methods used to estimate mainstem Fraser escapements.

 2) Southern Panel Priorities